aquallyts/HTML-Table-To-Excel/README.md

 }
 ```

 P.S.
-Please solved the problems of WebBrowser by yourself.
+Solved problems of WebBrowser, changed to XmlDocument.